EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.sky_area_above_am

 Calculate sky area observable during the night above a specific airmass.
-Package: celestial.coo Description: Calculate sky area observable during the night above a specific airmass, and assuming each field is observable
+Package: celestial.coo Description: Calculate sky area observable during the night above a specific airmass, and assuming each field is observable for at least TimeVis hours.